Exeter Chiefs - Sandy Park

 Sandy Park is located on the eastern edge of the city beside

 Junction 30 of the M5 Motorway.
-The stadium is small by
+The stadium remains small by

-The ground is dominated by the grandstand that sits along one side of the pitch and is flanked by two standing areas known as the North West Terrace and the Watson Terrace.
+The ground is dominated by the West grandstand that sits along one side of the pitch.
 Directly opposite the Grandstand is the East Terrace, a small covered standing section divided into two sections (North and South).
 At one end of the pitch is the North Terrace which also offers covered standing, whilst the South West Communications stand at the other end is home to around 2,000 covered seats.
 There are two large screens within the stadium.

 pride themselves on building an environment on matchday that